panxiyu2001/Cil-FPN/README.md

-The cfg file is the model framework file.
+The cfg file contains the framework files for three different models.

 #